josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

   ┗ 📜 __layout.svelte
 ```

-**This name is a SvelteKit convention.** SvelteKit automatically checks for a `__layout.svelte` file in `routes` (and in every subdirectory).
+**This name is a SvelteKit convention.** SvelteKit automatically checks `routes` (and all its subdirectories) for a `__layout.svelte` file.

-A layout will "wrap" all the content loaded from that directory, even from subdirectories.
+That layout will "wrap" all the content loaded from that route and its sub-routes.
+(Technically: a layout becomes a parent component, and the current page will be slotted in as its child component.)
 So a layout at the top level of the `routes` folder will apply globally, on every page.

 <Callout>
-A layout at the top level of the <code>routes</code> folder will apply globally, on every page.
+A layout becomes a parent component, and the current page will be slotted in as its child component.
 </Callout>

 It's easier to show than tell, so open up our new `__layout.svelte` file, and let's add a placeholder header and footer: